la-ots/pelican/docs/foundation/images.md

   img: /img/illustrations/illus-images.svg
 ---

-## Overview
+## Best Practices

-Images which are meaningful include photos or graphics which are part of the presented information.
-Images which are decorative include decorative or filler images background images.
-These image do not bring informational value to the content.
+- Use meaningful images to enhance the content.
+- Avoid decorative images.
+- Avoid using images of swamps, alligators, or cultural images unless they are real information.

-## Guidance for Content Images
+## Content Images

-Avoid using images of swamps, alligators, or cultural images unless they strongly relate to the content.
-Images should not be used as “filler” on a website or web application.
-While the Louisiana Office of Tourism or Wildlife & Fisheries could use wildlife photography to promote tourism or ecological wealth to visitors.
-Such images may not be relevant in other projects.
+Content images are images which have meaningful information in them.

 - Content images should contain [Alt Text](/foundation/images/#alt-text).
 - Apply `img-fluid` to images to make them responsive.
 This makes the image fit its parent container.
 Height is automatically adjusted by the browser to preserve the aspect ratio.